zlehmann/receiving-api-posts-v-000/README.md

 HTTP status codes exist to let the client know what kind of response they are getting, and what to do with it.

 The code for the kind of redirect that happens when we put `redirect_to` in our controller is `302`.
-When a browser makes a request, and gets a `302` code, it knows that it need to follow the "redirect" to the given link and load that page next.
+When a browser makes a request, and gets a `302` code, it knows that it needs to follow the "redirect" to the given link and load that page next.

 **Advanced:** The `302` redirect is considered a *temporary*, or *found* redirect, as in, "You found the